DISHDevEx/napp/napp/open5gs_values/README.md

 ### Background

 Following the CUPS notation of 5G, we wanted to have logical separation of control plane and user plane.
-In order to achieve that, we created a new cluster with multiple nodegrouops.
-Further, to suit our business use case, we also separated UEs and gNB from the user plane to have 4 major nodegroups:
+In order to achieve that, we created multiple
+nodegroups:
 - ues
 - gnb
 - upf